Muscle aches, pains now among top COVID symptoms - NewsBreak

 - An altered sense of smell

-Now, it seems, COVID-related symptoms and becoming more numerous, with more than one-fourth of patients reporting their onset symptoms as sharp pain in shoulders and legs, widely known as myalgia.
+Now, it seems, COVID-related symptoms and becoming more numerous, with more than 1/4 of patients reporting their onset symptoms as sharp pain in shoulders and legs, widely known as myalgia.

 Myalgia is essentially a condition in which your body’s muscles start to ache.
 You experience pain in your muscles, especially joints.
 This pain could be excruciating or mild depending on how well your body’s immunity can fight the infection.
 People often experience myalgia in their shoulders and legs.

-Note: Editor’s note: This story has been updated to correct the original publication title: “ Sore throat, runny nose no longer common COVID symptoms ,” and to correct the original subtitle: “ COVID symptoms have changed… again .”
-Both titles are contradictory to a linked study in the story.
-We regret the error.